Chapter 10.47

 (c) Minimum and Maximum Number of Cottages.

-(ii) Four to 12 cottage structures may make up a cluster (a grouping of cottages situated around a common open space or pedestrian circulation network, each with an entry facing the courtyard or pedestrian system).
+(ii) Five to 12 cottage structures may make up a cluster (a grouping of cottages situated around a common open space or pedestrian circulation network, each with an entry facing the courtyard or pedestrian system).

 (d) Maximum Cottage Size.
 The total floor area for a cottage shall be no greater than 1,200 square feet; provided, the ground floor is not greater than 800 square feet.